stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-I'm gonna draw some arrows and some grids.
+I'm gonna draw some arrows and some grids!
 It's going to be wonderful.

 #### PILCHARDS